avimehenwal/avimehenwal.in/content/frontend/browser-automation/index.md

 page.$$(selector)
 :  runs `document.querySelectorAll` within the page

+page.focus
+: Focuses on element before performing any action

 page.content()
 : Gets the full HTML contents of the page, including the doctype.